 Finding the right sleep pattern

 The key point is that we have to get into good habits with the pattern of our sleep.
-This is especially if you’re a shift worker this can be especially difficult, when the time that you go to sleep, get up, eat, work and socialise will vary hugely from week to week.
+If you’re a shift worker this can be especially difficult, when the time that you go to sleep, get up, eat, work and socialise will vary hugely from week to week.
 But it’s also a problem for all of us if we don’t have a good sleep pattern in place.
 So what can people do to change or cope with poor sleep patterns?

 The best advice

-A study carried out with junior doctors and emergency medicine consultants, often working for twelve hour at a time and at high risk of sleep deprivation, came to the following conclusion: instead of trying to chase eight hours of sleep try to get blocks of ninety minutes good quality sleep.
+A study carried out with junior doctors and emergency medical consultants, often working for twelve hours at a time and at high risk of sleep deprivation, came to the following conclusion: instead of trying to chase eight hours of sleep try to get blocks of ninety minutes good quality sleep.

 Book yourself a sleep date!